joergschultzelutter/arrl-extra-class-notes/README.md

 # arrl-extra-class-notes

+Personal notes for the ARRL FCC Extra Class Exam.
+Work in progress.

 ## E8 B05
 What is the deviation ratio of an FM-phone signal having a maximum frequency swing of plus-or-minus 5 kHz when the maximum modulation frequency is 3 kHz?